sibelius-notes/sibelius-notes.github.io/md/stml/index.md

 See [here](https://bookstore.ams.org/stml) for the official information.

+Below are the complete list of books, but you might want to consult [this page](./tags/) for categorized version.

 - [x] A First Journey through Logic
 - [x] An Introduction to Symmetric Functions and Their Combinatorics
 - [x] Discrete Morse Theory